Earn your degree in one year from a top 25 university

 Course looks at quality and performance improvement projects and methodologies used to implement them with a focus on Six Sigma, Lean, and Total Quality Management.

-• Develop a control plan to assure the continued effectiveness of processes.
+- Develop a quality management plan to ensure the continued effectiveness of processes.

 Specialized Project Management (2 units)